 Webb has been training and working with bloodhounds for two decades, and there have been some memorable cases that have stuck with her.

-Webb’s first bloodhound Maggie Mae made case law in the case of Bailey Jackson.
-Jackson had raped and murdered one elderly woman, and had raped a second.
-After leaving the second victims’s house, Maggie Mae began circling a trash can.
+Webb’s first bloodhound, Maggie Mae, made case law in the case of Bailey Jackson.
+Jackson had raped and murdered an elderly woman and had raped a second.
+After leaving the second victim’s house, Maggie Mae followed a trail and arrived at another house, where she began circling a trash can.
 It was dump day, which was disheartening for Webb.

-However, when Webb opened the lid of one trash cans she found the purse of one of victims.
+However, when Webb opened the lid of the trash can, she found the purse of one of victims.
 Maggie Mae turned and walked up a driveway, and went onto the patio of the house.
 She then turned around, walked up to the neighboring house, and stopped.

-The suspect had gone to the first house to ask for money, and then had gone to the second house which belonged to his parents.
+Webb found out later that the suspect had gone to the first house to ask for money, and then went to the second house, which belonged to his parents.
 Webb had to tell the detective that Maggie Mae wasn’t going anywhere.
 Either there was another victim, or the suspect was in the home.
-In fact, the suspect was in there when the police entered the house.
+In fact, the suspect was there when the police entered the house.
 Maggie Mae had tracked his entire route.

 Maggie Mae was also instrumental in helping the FBI find Samantha Runnion, who had been kidnapped in 2002.
 After authorities found Runnion’s body, Maggie Mae helped track the suspect who was ultimately apprehended and convicted of kidnapping and murder.

-“I took a couple days off work after that case, and so did Maggie.
-They really stick with us,” Webb recalled.
+“I took a couple of days off work after that case, and so did Maggie.
+They really stick with us,” Webb said.

 For a bloodhound to be able to find a missing person or a criminal suspect, they need an item with the person’s scent on it.
 Without that scent item, the best bloodhound in the world won’t be able to do what they do best.

-What bothers Webb the most is the people that she and her bloodhounds have not been able to find.
+What bothers Webb the most is the people that she and her bloodhounds haven’t been able to find.
 In an effort to help the bloodhounds do their job, she developed a product called Find’em Scent Safe.